Inter-Raptor/raptor-orbit-card/README.md

 - Maximum **8 entities** per card.
 - Some custom entities will be treated as simple `sensor`.
 - If a numeric value cannot be converted to a number, the card simply shows the text without a gauge.
+- New styling options (`tilt`, slot padding / radius / border) are fully optional and safe to ignore if you prefer the original look.

-_End of document._
+_End of English section._